canaery/xdflow/docs/guides/llm.md

 For Codex-style coding agents, this file is read automatically when the agent works in the repository.
 For other LLM tools, attach `AGENTS.md` or point the tool at it before asking for code changes.

-That file is the canonical instruction source for XDFlow-specific implementation rules: how to write transforms, how to preserve xarray metadata, how cloning works, when to use sklearn wrappers, and when to use XDFlow validators instead of manual split loops.
+That file is the canonical instruction source for XDFlow-specific implementation rules: how to write transforms, how to honor the xarray data contract, how cloning works, when to use sklearn wrappers, and when to use XDFlow validators instead of manual split loops.

 ## Why This Helps

-XDFlow works well as an LLM coding scaffold because it gives the model a small set of contracts to target:
+XDFlow works well with LLM coding tools because there are a few concrete interfaces to target:

 - data is an `xarray.DataArray` wrapped in `DataContainer`
 - transforms implement `fit`, `transform`, and `fit_transform` through the `Transform` base class
 - predictors implement `predict` and optionally `predict_proba`
-- pipelines and validators own orchestration, caching, splitting, and scoring
+- pipelines and validators own orchestration, fold-invariant caching, splitting, refitting, and scoring

-The practical goal is to have the LLM write small pieces that fit XDFlow's API instead of inventing an entire analysis script.
+The practical goal is to have the LLM write one small XDFlow piece at a time instead of inventing a full analysis script with manual side arrays, split loops, and cache logic.

 ## Recommended Workflow

 1. Let the agent read `AGENTS.md`.
-2. Give the scientific task and the data contract: dimensions, coordinates, sample dimension, target coordinates, and grouping coordinates.
+2. Give the scientific task and the data contract: dimensions, coordinates, sample dimension, target coordinates, grouping coordinates, and whether new transforms are fold-invariant or stateful.
 3. Ask for one bounded implementation: a transform, a pipeline, a validator configuration, or tests.
 4. Have the agent run `uv run ruff check xdflow tests` and `uv run pytest`.